Therapist Vs Psychologist Understanding The Difference

 What Is A Therapist?

 A licensed therapist does much of the same.
 When we think of the term therapist, it sounds entirely different from, say, school psychologists.
 Like their psychologist counterparts, therapists are also required to have advanced education.
-A therapist will often times have a Master’s degree, Ph.D., or certificates in fields like substance abuse, clinical psychology, family therapy, counseling, or social work.
+A therapist will often have a Master’s degree, Ph.D., or certificates in substance abuse, clinical psychology, family therapy, counseling, or social work.

 And while the difference between a therapist and psychologist may not be night and day, there are subtle differences.
 If you are looking to find a therapist, you are looking for something a little bit broad.
 Psychology is a little bit more specific.
 Even though it seems like there isn’t a vast difference between therapy and counseling, there are many similarities between the services therapists provide and those of a psychologist.

 For instance, if you are trying to find a therapist, cognitive therapy can differ from marriage and family therapy.
 Marriage and family therapists may have more expertise than, say, a family therapist.
-When trying to find a therapist, it is important to know the differences in order to find the type of therapist that you want.
+When trying to find a therapist, it is important to know the differences to find the type of therapist you want.

 Another example: let’s say you are trying to find a therapist specializing in marriage and family therapy.
 Will a family therapist include that knowledge of marriage therapy?
 That’s important to know when you are trying to find a therapist.